 Competency development is a key to expand the confidence, scope and role of chiropractic in the Australian community.
 The profession has advanced to the degree that its diversity can now support an entity with advanced learning streams that is championed by the ACA in order to become more relevant to the Australian public.
 It is envisaged that this expansion of our professional reach will improve access to chiropractors by the public resulting in an improvement in the utilization of chiropractic services used by the Australian public.

-AICE will have a General membership category for academically inclined chiropractors, and Clinical Practice Group (CPG) memberships for chiropractors interested in specific interest areas such as Sports, Neuroscience, Paediatrics and Pain.
+AICE will have a General membership category for academically inclined chiropractors, and Clinical Practice Group (CPG) memberships for chiropractors interested in specific interest areas such as Sports & Exercise, Neurorehabilitation, Paediatrics and Lifestyle Medicine.

 Over the coming years our focus will be on: